bluesky/bluesky/doc/source/tutorial.rst

     RE.stop()      Perform cleanup, then kill plan.
 Mark exit_status='success'.
     RE.halt()      Emergency Stop: Do not perform cleanup --- just stop.

-When it pauses, the RunEngine immediately tells all Devices that is has touched to "stop".
+When it pauses, the RunEngine immediately tells all Devices that it has touched so far to "stop".
 (Devices define what that means to them in their ``stop()`` method.)
+This is not a replacement for proper equipment protection; it is just a convenience.

-Now, all the hardware should be safe.
-At our leisure, we may:
+Now, at our leisure, we may:

 * pause to think
 * investigate the state of our hardware, such as the detector's exposure time
 * turn on more verbose logging  (see :doc:`debugging`)
 * decide whether to stop here or resume

 Suppose we decide to resume.
+The RunEngine will pick up from the last "checkpoint".
+Typically, this means beginning of each step in a scan, but plans may specify checkpoints anywhere they like.

 .. ipython::
     :verbatim: